Alvaro-Olivie/TFG/README.md

 - **train_bonds.csv:** Training dataset.
 - **test_bonds.csv:** Testing dataset.

-These are have not been uploaded as they are not publically available
+These are have not been uploaded as they are not publically available but are referenced in the code.
+The same has been done for the original Excel files

 ## License
-This project is licensed under the terms specified in the `LICENSE` file.
+This project is licensed under the Apache License.